digikar99/py4cl2-cffi/README.md

 The project is being tested on

 - SBCL, CCL, ECL for Linux on Github Actions.
-- SBCL for MacOS / amd64
+- SBCL for MacOS 13 / amd64
-- SBCL for MacOS / arm64 (M* macs)
+- SBCL for MacOS 15 / arm64 (M* macs)

 # Status

 - [x] garbage collection touches
     - An effort has been made to keep track of reference counts; but if something is missed, and users notice a memory leak, feel free to [raise an issue](https://github.com/digikar99/py4cl2/issues/new)!
     - trivial-garbage:finalize is used to establish the decref process for the pointer corresponding to the pyobject.
 However, this requires holding the GIL, and so, the user might need to evaluate `(py4cl2-cffi::pygil-release)` at the top level to release the GIL of the current thread, so that the finalizer thread can then acquire it.
-- [ ] documentation: see the docstrings for the moment; these need to be collected into a more user-friendly reference along with a couple of other things.
+- [x] documentation: see the docstrings for the moment; these need to be collected into a more user-friendly reference along with a couple of other things.
 - [x] function return-values
 - [x] function arguments
 - [x] integers